The web pages could use an overhaul

 It would be best to launch this with the next release.
 Maybe we don't wait with that too long, from my side, I'd like to clean up that XMP namespace can of worms that we opened (and use it to address the 2nd point of this issue), then we can release as far as I'm concerned.

-#19 Updated by Robin Mills almost 3 years ago
+#19 Updated by Robin Mills about 3 years ago

 I hadn't noticed that Google had modified their logo.
 The new design is very contemporary: clean/flat/simple.